tfabris/BlueGigaEmpeg/README.txt

 already installed.
 Link to the Hijack kernel is found in the "Prerequisites" section of this document.
 Make sure it is Hijack version 524 or later.

-To install the Hijack kernel, run Tony's Empeg Logo Editor, with the empeg connected to your Windows computer's RS-232 serial port (or an RS-232 adapter) and use the "Kernel Flash Utility" on its menu.
-Link to the Tony's Empeg Logo Editor program is in the "Prerequisites" section of this document.
-Make sure to read the Tony's Empeg Logo Editor documentation.
+To install the Hijack kernel, run Tony's Empeg Logo Editor.
+Link to the Logo Editor program is found in the "Prerequisites" section of this document.
+The empeg Car player must be connected to your Windows computer's RS-232 serial port (or a USB-to-RS-232 adapter if your computer does not have an RS-232 serial port).
+On the File menu of the logo editor program, select "Kernel Flash Utility" and follow the instructions.

-Once hijack is installed, open up the Hijack kernel settings on the player via a longpress on the rotary encoder dial.
-Change "Serial port assignment" to "Player uses serial port" and follow the instructions to reboot the player.
+Once hijack is installed, open up the Hijack kernel settings on the player via a long-press on the rotary encoder dial.
+Change "Serial port assignment" to "Player uses serial port" and follow the on-screen instructions to reboot the player.

 ------------------------------------------------------------------------------